Dr. Samuelson is the Grossman Chair of Jewish Studies at Arizona State

 University in the Department of Religious Studies.
 He is the founder and

-focuses on Jewish philosophy and theology.
-He has written extensively on both
+scholarship focuses on Jewish philosophy and theology.
+He has written

 To return to previous topic, click on your browser's 'Back' button.